andreamalhera/perfSky/README.md

 # The Performance Skyline
-* Infers Process Performance Models from Interval Events as part of LMU Master's Thesis and soon to be published paper at [SA4PM@ICPM20](http://sa4pm.win.tue.nl/)
-* is the basis for MAD (Multilevel Anomaly Detection using the performance skyline)

-## Abstract
 Performance mining from event logs is a central element to manage and improve business processes.
 Established performance analysis techniques are either based on control-flow models, which simulate all possible execution paths for a process at once, or methods that propose extracting performance